Atole de Plátano 1920s (Banana Atole)

 Peel ten ripe bananas.
 Remove any threads and mash the fruit.

 Place over the fire two liters of boiled milk, 400 to 450 grams of refined sugar to taste, and a cinnamon stick.
 When the mixture comes to a boil and begins to froth, add the mashed bananas and two tablespoons of honey.
 Simmer over low heat for half an hour.
-Remove from heat, strain, and return to low heat, adding a cup of cream and a little corn meal or nixtamalina disolved in milk, to thicken the atole to taste.
+Remove from heat, strain, and return to low heat, adding a cup of cream and a little corn meal or nixtamalina dissolved in milk, to thicken the atole to taste.

 Note: This post originally translated the recipe as plantain atole; however, I have since learned that “plátano de Roatán” or “de Costa Rica” generally refer to cavendish bananas – the sweet yellow bananas commonly found in U.S. grocery stores.